saltyorg/docs/docs/reference/google-service-accounts.md

     ...
     ```

+    Save the file with control-x, y, enter

 4. Run the `sa-gan` script:

     ```
     ./sa-gen
     ```

-    `sa-gen` will create three projects, 300 SAs, and download them to `/opt/sa/all`:
+    `sa-gen` will create three projects, 300 SAs, and download them to `/opt/sa`:

     ```